|

 Projects," such as the needleworked kneeling pillows, and some on-going

 research.
-There is teaching at Collegium, judging at Pentathlon, participating
+There is teaching at Collegium, judging at Pentathlon,

-to participate in particular activities, such as competitions for War
+specifically to participate in particular activities, such as

-But in general, how you choose to serve the Kingdom is something you should
+But in general, how you choose to serve the Kingdom is something you

-consider as an individual.
+should consider as an individual.
 It is your decision.

 What Are the Standards for Admission (How Good is Good Enough)?
 This is